 Temporary/On Call: These are positions that work schedules of no particular hours or duration.
 Employees who occupy these positions may also be expected to work an on- going but irregular schedule OR to work short-term temporary schedules OR to work on-call.
-The status of a temporary employee may change only if the employee is notified of the change in status, in writing, by the employee's supervisor.
+The status of a temporary employee may change only if the employee is notified of the change in status, in writing, by the Chief Executive Officer or the employee's supervisor.